-Self-Select investment strategy: Alternatively, members can choose from the range of funds offered by the Trustees.
-There are a number of funds available.
+Self-Select investment strategy: Alternatively, members can choose from the range of investment funds offered by investment managers chosen by the Trustees.
+There are a number of investment funds available.

 We have chosen the Drawdown Lifestyle strategy as the default investment strategy.
-As the majority of assets are held in the default investment strategy, this statement is mainly concerned with the Drawdown Lifestyle investment strategy.
+As the majority of the DC Section's assets are held in the default investment strategy, this statement is mainly concerned with the Drawdown Lifestyle investment strategy.